AllPawsInn/AllPawsInn/README.md

     npm run package-linux
     ```
 ## Task List
-List of things to be fixed, or impelemented in the application:
+List of things to be fixed, or implemented on the application:
    * Adding a date picker to the booking screens

    * Making the booking bars in the grid view of the boarding screen, interactable (e.g. "right click should open a dropdown which